Geno (Super Mario RPG): Character design

 Geno is a star warrior from a place he calls Star Road, which is said to grant wishes.
 Geno's true form is never revealed in any of his appearances but is said to be a star with a name represented with the symbols "♡♪!?", which no one can understand.
 When descending from Star Road to help Mario and his friend, he decides to inhabit the body of a wooden doll called Geno, owned by a Toad named Gaz.
 The star warrior decides to adopt the name of the doll.
-The design of the doll has a blue hat and cape, with two red strips poking through the hat.
+The design of the doll has a blue hat and cape, with two red strips poking through the hat made of wood shavings.

 In battle, Geno has often been described as a "glass cannon" with high attack power and low defense.
 While in combat, Geno is able to swap out his hands for finger cannons or a blaster, which he can use to shoot beams or stars.
 Additionally, Geno has access to a range of magic attacks.
 With the move "Geno Whirl", he can send out large magical discs that can deal massive damage, and are even able to instantly kill a boss.
 With "Geno Flash", he can transform into a large cannon that is able to fire at all enemies in a battle.
 Finally, using the support ability "Geno Boost", he can increase the attack and defense stats of another party member.

 Geno's appearance was initially conceptualized by Yuka Miyamoto.
 The rough draft was sent over to Kazuyuki Kurashima to be further developed.
 In 2020, Kurashima revealed initial concept art for Geno that depicts him with a knightly appearance; Kurashima gave him a taller stature, plate armor around the face and body, spiky hair, and a sword.
 A more finalized version of Geno was later designed by Hideo Minaba, featuring his hat and cape, although still brandishing a sword.
+In Minaba's artbook, he explained he had a harder time trying to adapt Geno into the Mario world compared to the character Mallow, in part due to wanting to balance Mario's cuteness with a cool character.
+Minaba explained that the reason he chose to go with a doll design was down to dolls being able to perform actions that humans can't such as twisting body parts and attacking together, which aligned closer with the role-playing elements of the game.
 According to Kurashima, Geno's design was finalized by both Minaba and Miyamoto.